opreaadrian/opreaadrian.github.io/_posts/2016-09-05-using-es6-arrow-functions-in-production-ready-apps.md

 multiplyBy3(3); // 9
 {% endprism %}

 If you need to return objects from an arrow functions, there's a catch.
-You cannot use the curly braces directly.
+You cannot use the curly braces directly as that would throw an error.

 {% prism javascript %}
 const getInitialData = () => {